 As a patient, what was it like to realize that this was the landyoung 24-year-old that has angiosarcoma and talk with her dad.
 These are conversations that I have several times a week. that I have several times a week, with a parent or a child or somebody's sibling or just any number of people that find me and reach out to me...
 I end up talking to people several times a week and hearing their trembling voices and their fear and endere.
-It's meant the meant of the meant the meant of t and sadness.
+It's mouth of the control of the control of the means the means the control of the means t and sadness.
 It's enough to make it never be about data, no matter how deep in the weeds I am in a spreadsheet or managing somebody else who is in that spreadsheet.